xbeat/Machine-Learning/README.md

 Introduction to Common Hypothesis Tests

 Hypothesis testing is a fundamental tool in statistical analysis, allowing researchers to make inferences about populations based on sample data.
 This presentation will cover five common hypothesis tests: T-Test, ANOVA, Chi-Squared Test, F-Test, and Z-Test.
 We'll explore their uses, assumptions, and implementation in Python.

+## Understanding the Gini Index From Inequality to Machine Learning

+Understanding Gini Index Fundamentals

+The Gini Index serves as both an inequality measure and a classification metric in machine learning.
+In its statistical form, it quantifies the disparity between perfect equality and actual distribution, widely used in economics and now adapted for decision tree algorithms.

 ## Exploring Neuro-Vector-Symbolic Architectures in Python